A New Approach to Laplacian Solvers and Flow Problems: Introduction

-\textbf{Previous literature on Laplacian solvers.} The extensive literature on approximately solving the voltage and flow problems in quasi-linear time typically involves algorithms that rely on multiple graph theoretic constructions or sampling mechanisms which make them difficult to implement and analyze.
-The first quasi-linear time solver was given in \cite{Spielman:2004,ST14}, and it achieves a running time of $\tilde O(m\log^c n \log 1/\varepsilon)$, where $c$ is a constant close to $100$.
-Since then, many algorithms have steadily decreased the exponent $c$, with the work in \cite{KMP11} that has reduced the constant $c$ to $1$.
+\underline{Previous literature on Laplacian solvers.} The extensive literature on approximately solving the voltage and flow problems typically involves algorithms that rely on multiple graph-theoretic constructions or sampling mechanisms which make them difficult to implement and analyze.
+The first quasi-linear time solver was given in \cite{Spielman:2004,ST14}, and it achieves a running time of $\tilde O(m\log^c n \log 1/\varepsilon)$ in the Laplacian-modified $\ell_2$ norm.
+Here, $n$ and $m$ are, respectively, the number of vertices and edges in the graph, $c$ is a constant close to $100$, and the $\tilde O$ notation hides $\log\log n$ factors.
+Since this result, many algorithms have been proposed and showed to yield smaller values of $c$.
+The work in \cite{KMP11} has reduced the constant $c$ to $1$.
 Currently, the best running time is in \cite{Cohen:2014:SSL:2591796.2591833} where $c=1/2$.
 These algorithms all rely on the same general architecture, which combines the Chebyshev method or the conjugate gradient algorithm with the use of recursive preconditioning, spectral sparsifiers, low-stretch spanning trees, and expander graphs.
 Despite their theoretical guarantees, these algorithms present noticeable difficulties to practitioners due to the involved machinery they rely upon.
-Lately, new algorithms have been proposed that depart from this framework and use less graph theoretic constructions.
-The method in \cite{KOSZ13}, for instance, which operates in the flow domain and yields a fast solver with $c=2$, using very little of the previous machinery --- although it still requires low-stretch spanning trees.
-More recently, the work in \cite{KS16}, which relies on sparse Gaussian elimination for Laplacian matrices to yield a fast solver with $c=3$, without the use of any graph theoretic construction.
-While being more appealing, these new types of algorithms still rely on random sampling so the convergence analysis is only performed in expectation, or with high probability, and their pseudo-code is still not as neat as one could hope for.
+Lately, new algorithms have been proposed that depart from this framework and use fewer graph-theoretic constructions.
+The method in \cite{KOSZ13}, for instance, which operates in the flow domain and yields a fast solver with $c=2$, using very little of the previous machinery---although it still requires low-stretch spanning trees.
+More recently, the work in \cite{KS16}, which relies on sparse Gaussian elimination for Laplacian matrices to yield a fast solver with $c=3$, without the use of any graph-theoretic construction.
+While more appealing, these new algorithms still rely on random sampling so the convergence analysis is only performed in expectation, or with high probability.
 Moreover, all these algorithms are centralized.
-There has also been some work in parallelizing these solvers, with the first parallel solver with near linear work and polylogarithmic depth presented in \cite{PS14parallel}.
-However, these parallel solvers work in the shared memory model, and are not completely distributed.
+There has also been some work in parallelizing these solvers, with the first parallel solver with near linear work and poly-logarithmic depth presented in \cite{PS14parallel}.
+These solvers work in the shared memory model and are not completely distributed.